georgeslabreche/opssat-orbitai/results/OPERATIONS.md

 #### 7345.OMAC.sh
 - Reduced the number of iterations from 850 to 540 (from ~71 min to 45 min).
-- Logged the content of the the app's toGround folder to check if the app ran correctly.
+- Fetched the content of the the app's toGround folder to check if the app ran correctly.
 - Other operations unrelated to the OrbitAI experiment were executed.

 #### Matis